Shamdan17/Bricking_Bad/use-cases/pause-the-game.md

 **Main Success Scenario:**

 1. User clicks on the pause button or presses the pause shortcut on the keyboard
-2. System halts the game and displays the pause screen
+2. Game halts the game and displays the pause screen
-3. System changes the pause button to a resume button
+3. Game changes the pause button to a resume button

 **Extensions:**